-- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 4, "Parts listing, Type 5454 server," on page 153 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU).
+- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - · See Chapter 4, "Parts listing, Types 4255, 7945, and 7949 server," on page 157 to determine which components are customer replaceable units (CRU) and which components are field replaceable units - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.

 Error code Description Action 0051003 Uncorrectable DIMM error Note: Each time you install or remove a DIMM, you must disconnect the server from the power source; then, wait 10 seconds before restarting the server.
-1. Check the IBM support website for an applicable retain tip or firmware update that applies to this memory error.
-2. Manually re-enable all affected DIMMs if the server firmware version is older than UEFI v1.10.
+Check the IBM support website for an applicable retain tip or firmware update that applies to this memory error.
+Manually re-enable all affected DIMMs if the server firmware version is older than UEFI v1.10.
 If the server firmware version is UEFI v1.10 or newer, disconnect and reconnect the server to the power source and restart the server.
-3. If the problem remains, replace the failing DIMM (see "Removing a memory module (DIMM)" on page 199 and "Installing a memory module" on page 199).
+3. If the problem remains, replace the failing DIMM (see "Removing a memory module (DIMM)" on page 217 and "Installing a memory module" on page 217).
 4. (Trained service technician only) If the problem occurs on the same DIMM connector, check the DIMM connector.
-If the connector contains any foreign material or is damaged, replace the system board (see "Removing the system board" on page 224 and "Installing the system board" on page 226).
+If the connector contains any foreign material or is damaged, replace the system board (see "Removing the system board" on page 247 and "Installing the system board" or page 248).
 5. (Trained service technician only) Remove the affected microprocessor and check the microprocessor socket pins for any damaged pins.
-If a damage is found, replace the system board (see "Removing the system board" on page 224 and "Installing the system board" on page 226).
-6. (Trained Service technician only) Replace the affected microprocessor (see "Removing a microprocessor and heat sink" on page 217 and "Installing a microprocessor and heat sink" on page 219).
+If a damage is found, replace the system board (see "Removing the system board" on page 247 and "Installing the system board" on page 248).
+6. (Trained Service technician only) Replace the affected microprocessor (see "Removing a microprocessor and heat sink" on page 238 and "Installing a microprocessor and heat sink" on page 240).
 0051004 DIMM presence detected read/write failure Note: Each time you install or remove a DIMM, you must disconnect the server from the power source; then, wait 10 seconds before restarting the server.
-1. Update the server firmware to the latest level (see "Updating the firmware" on page 231).
+Update the server firmware to the latest level (se "Updating the firmware" on page 253).
 2. Reseat the DIMMs.
-3. Install DIMMs in the correct sequence (see "Installing a memory module" on page 199).
+Install DIMMs in the correct sequence (see "Installing a memory module" on page 217).
 4. Replace the failing DIMM.
-(Trained service technician only) Replace the system board.
+5. (Trained service technician only) Replace the system board.

-- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 4, "Parts listing, Type 5454 server," on page 153 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.
+- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 4, "Parts listing, Types 4255, 7945, and 7949 server," on page 157 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.